sass/sass/README.md

 ## Authors

-Haml and Sass were created by [Hampton Catlin](http://hamptoncatlin.com) (hcatlin) and he is the author of the original implementation.
+Sass was envisioned by [Hampton Catlin](http://hamptoncatlin.com) (hcatlin).
 However, Hampton doesn't even know his way around the code anymore and now occasionally consults on the language issues.
 Hampton lives in Jacksonville, Florida and is the lead mobile developer for Wikimedia.

-[Nathan Weizenbaum](http://nex-3.com) is the primary developer and architect of the "modern" Ruby implementation of Haml.
+[Nathan Weizenbaum](http://nex-3.com) is the primary developer and architect of Sass.
 His hard work has kept the project alive by endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, implementing new features, and getting Hampton coffee (a fitting task for a boy-genius).
 Nathan lives in Seattle, Washington and while not being a student at the University of Washington or working at an internship, he consults for Unspace Interactive.

 [Chris Eppstein](http://acts-as-architect.blogspot.com) is a core contributor to Sass and the creator of Compass, the first Sass-based framework.
 Chris focuses